loicmorel/sms_to_email_gateway/README.md

 # SMS TO EMAIL GATEWAY
-- A simple SMS gateway to forward SMS received from a SIM card to an email address.
+- A simple SMS gateway to forward SMS received from a SIM card to an email address, with Raspberry Pi and LTE modem.

 ## Startup the project

-Go to `https://www.notion.so/SMS-Gateway-779235cd14384d9d9fe48c57626fce59` to see the project.
+- Go to `https://www.notion.so/SMS-Gateway-779235cd14384d9d9fe48c57626fce59` to see the project.

-The initial setup, module creation and SD card first boot done.
+- The initial setup of the module and SD card first boot done.
+WiFi connected...

 Connect to the module by ssh:
 ```bash